 Our strategy in tuning the SVM was to keep a high operating point, allowing high true and false positive detection rates.
-As a result, the SVM generally did not classify the object boundary edges as clutter, but may classify some edges that belong to clutter as the object boundaries.
+As a result, the SVM generally did not classify the object boundary edges as clutter but may classify some edges that belong to clutter as the object boundaries.
 The latter will be identified correctly during the registration phase.

-For the feature transition model (Eq.
-30), we determined the values $\alpha = 0.40$ and $\beta = 0.14$ via ML estimation, based on the 25,000 boundary edges labeled by the original HSSM method [1].
+For the feature transition model (30), we determined the values $\alpha = 0.40$ and $\beta = 0.14$ via ML estimation based on the 25,000 boundary edges labeled by the original HSSM method [1].
 Moreover, we did not allow transitions between features that are more than five pixels away.

 The state duration models can be learned from the training data, as we demonstrate below for the hand detection application.
 In the HSSM for hand shapes, each shape state models the appearance of a certain part of the hand boundary.
 In the data collection process, two volunteers were asked to bend or extend each of their fingers (except the thumb), which resulted in 16 different poses.
 To facilitate accurate training of the state duration parameters, we asked the volunteers to vary their hand pose slightly, in particular, to vary the degree to which the fingers were bent without changing the set of fingers that were extended.
 We took a total of 1,600 images of two left hands against a neutral background.
 For each hand pose, 20 images were randomly chosen and added into a hand shape training set, which included $16 \times 20 = 320$ images in total.
 The labeled boundary edges were identified by the original HSSM [1].
 Some example images are shown in Fig. 7.
-Afterwards, we first specified the number of Gaussian mixtures in Eq.
-31. For instance, we chose n = 2 to model the scale statistics of a finger, so that the finger shape is allowed to present two modes, i.e., either the finger is partially bent at the first joint or it is fully extended.
-For the state associated with a finger tip, we chose n = 1 since the scale of the finger tip is almost unchanged (see Fig. 7).
+Afterwards, we first specified the number of Gaussian mixtures in (31).
+For instance, we chose n = 2 to model the scale statistics of a finger, so that the finger shape is allowed to present two modes, that is, either the finger is partially bent at the first joint or it is fully extended.
+For the state associated with a fingertip, we chose n = 1 since the scale of the fingertip is almost unchanged (see Fig. 7).
 Second, we measured the scale of each finger part by the number of pixels that are associated with the same state.
-The relative scale of each object part is computed by normalizing its size with the reference scale $\omega$ , i.e., the scale of the thumb in this example.
-Given the relative scale statistics of shape parts in all images, we found the optimal estimates for parameters $\mu_i$ and $\sigma_i$ by Expectation-Maximization (EM).
-For example, the two Gaussian means in the duration model of state 9 (second finger side in Fig. 3a) are 1.13 and 0.5, since the length of the second finger has either the same size of the thumb when it is extended (mean 1.13), or the half size of the thumb when it is bent (mean 0.5).
-Similarly, the Gaussian mean of state 3 (the first finger tip in Fig. 3a) is 0.19, since the width of the finger tip is very small compared to the size of the thumb.
+The relative scale of each object part is computed by normalizing its size with the

+(a)

+(b)

+(c)

+(d)

+(e)